sheryl-ai/MetaPred/README.md

 ## Overview

-MetaPred is a meta-learning framework for  Clinical Risk Prediction using limited Patient Electronic Health Records.
+MetaPred is a meta-learning framework for  Clinical Risk Prediction using limited patient Electronic Health Records (EHRs).
 We given an example in the following figure:

 <p align="center"><img src="figures/task-design.png" alt=" Illustration of the proposed learning procedure" width="500"></p>